albertodesouza/genomics/neural_ancestry_predictor/docs/DEEPLIFT.md

 ## Top Regions Analysis

-After computing attributions, the system identifies the **Top 5 Most Active Regions**:
+After computing attributions, the system identifies the **Top N Most Active Regions** based on the configured `top_regions_count`.

-### How Regions are Identified
+### Selection Modes

+#### Per-Gene Mode (`top_regions_mode: "per_gene"`)

+The original mode, compatible with published results:

 1. For each gene, find the maximum positive attribution value across all 6 tracks
 2. Record the column index (position within the gene window)
 3. Rank genes by their peak attribution value
-4. Select the top 5 genes
+4. Select the top N genes

+**Limitation**: Each gene can appear at most once in the results.

+#### Global Mode (`top_regions_mode: "global"`)

+A more detailed analysis mode:

+1. Consider every position (track, column) in the attribution matrix as a candidate
+2. Sort all candidates by attribution value (highest first)
+3. Filter candidates that are closer than `min_distance_bp` to an already-selected region
+4. Select the top N regions

+**Advantages**:
+- Multiple points from the same gene can be selected
+- Identifies distinct peaks within a single gene
+- `min_distance_bp` prevents selecting redundant nearby points

 ### Individual Search